 Electric Sports Cars – Where We Are and Where We’re Going

 If you remember back about fifteen or twenty years ago, there were a lot of jokes about electric cars.
 Electric vehicles couldn’t travel fast or far and the few on the market were plagued with all kinds of problems.
-The idea of “electric sports car” was more of a joke than anything.
+The idea of an “electric sports car” was more of a joke than anything.
 But times change and so does technology.
-Now electric sports cars are breaking all kinds of records while not guzzling gallons of gasoline.
+Now electric vehicle sports cars (or “EV” sports cars) are breaking all kinds of records while not guzzling gallons of gasoline.
 In fact, because electric drivetrains are simpler, it makes maintenance easier and cars reliable.
-This guide will break down some of the key features of electric sports cars and where the industry is heading.
+This guide will break down some of the key features of electric sports cars, electric vehicle technology and where the industry is heading.

-Electric vehicles work differently.
-The best comparison is that gasoline-powered cars have to work up to get to high speeds while electric vehicles glide effortlessly from 0-60 in under 3 seconds.
+Electric vehicle technology works differently.
+The best comparison is that gasoline-powered cars have to work up to get to high speeds while electric vehicle sports cars glide effortlessly from 0-60 in under 3 seconds.

 The BMW i8 is a visually stunning high-performance vehicle.
 It’s a gas-electric hybrid giving you a huge amount of flexibility.
-This hybrid gives you a taste of where vehicles are headed over the next fifteen years while its design wouldn’t seem out of place in a BMW showroom in the year 2050.
-As a mid-engine supercar, it offers a potent combination of performance and handling perfect for carving along the coastal roads.
-Plus, you have all electric power for when you want it, and gasoline for you need it.
+While it’s not an all-electric vehicle sports car, this hybrid gives you a taste of where vehicles are headed over the next fifteen years,its design wouldn’t seem out of place in a BMW showroom in the year 2050.
+As a mid-engine supercar, the BMW i8 offers a potent combination of performance and handling perfect for carving along the coastal roads.
+Plus, you have all electric power for when you want it, and gasoline for when you need it.

-Electric sports cars are the wave of the future.
+Electric vehicle sports cars are the wave of the future.
 Over the next few years, not just Tesla, but also Ferrari, Lamborghini and others will be putting theirs on the market.
-But you can get your taste of the future now at San Diego Prestige where you can rent the incredible BMW i8.
+But you can get your taste of the future of electric vehicle technology now at San Diego Prestige where you can rent the incredible BMW i8 or Tesla Model 3.